-3.7.1.4 INVOLVEMENT OF UTHUKELA DAC AND LACS IN OPERATION SUKUMA SAKHE uThukela district task team
+3.7.1.4 INVOLVEMENT OF UTHUKELA DAC AND LACS IN OPERATION SUKUMA SAKHE

 Members of the uThukela DAC and LACs participated in the activities of Sukuma Sakhe Task Teams.
 Sukuma Sakhe Task Teams are functional in all three local municipalities as well as the district.
 The task teams have revived the WTT so that the war rooms can continue to be functional.